Abedin, Weiner separating after new sexting allegations

 Photos published by The New York Post late Sunday show the man completely and others feature Weiner's face, but the photo of the boy has been partially blurred out, and the woman's face is blurred out in her photos.

 The Post, which did not completely identify the woman, said she provided 12 selfies from Weiner.
-The paper described her as a 40-something divorcee from the West.
+The paper described her as a 40-something divorced woman from the West.

+Abedin and Weiner have been "essentially" separated for months, a close friend to Abedin said after she officially announced their separation on Monday.

+The clearest sign of this: Abedin had recently not been wearing a wedding ring, a fact that did not go unnoticed by people inside and around the Clinton campaign.

+Abedin has long been one of Clinton's closest aides, matched only by Cheryl Mills in her access and relationship with the woman who could be the next president.
+And Abedin herself has been thrust in the middle of the race, as questions about whether she helped Clinton Foundation donors gain special access have arisen recently, with a spate of new email releases.

+Abedin is Clinton's most well known aide.
+While Clinton works the ropeline after events, Abedin is always close behind and Clinton supporters regularly ask the aide for selfies with her, much like they do with the candidate.

-Weiner is married to Huma Abedin, a close Clinton aide since the 1990s.
-Weiner and Abedin's relationship is scrutinized during a recent documentary on his unsuccessful 2013 bid for a political comeback during the New York City mayoral primary.
+Weiner's relationship with Abedin is scrutinized during a recent documentary on his unsuccessful 2013 bid for a political comeback during the New York City mayoral primary.

 He resigned from Congress in 2011 after he accidentally posted a lewd photo of himself on his Twitter account.
 In the midst of Weiner's first sexting scandal, it became known that his wife was expecting their first child.

 Two years later he was caught again, sexting with an aspiring porn star from southwest Indiana named Sydney Leathers.
-During his run for mayor, Weiner, had adopted the online pseudonym "Carlos Danger.
+During his run for mayor, Weiner, had adopted the online pseudonym "Carlos Danger."

 As of about 7:35 a.m.
 ET, Weiner's Twitter page had been taken down.